Wandalen/wTesting/doc/version.eng/concept/TestCheck.md

 The check passes if the routine throws an error in synchronous or asynchronous mode, that is, through `consequence` or` promise`.
 Asynchronous errors can be delayed from the moment the routine returns.

-The test fails if the routine does not throws neither a synchronous nor an asynchronous error during the time it is tested.
+The test fails if the routine does not throws neither synchronous nor an asynchronous error during the time it is tested.

 ```js
 test.shouldThrowError( function r1()